-I wrote this edition just for nurses because nurses particularly those that work in hospitals-are exposed to a high risk of suffering work-place injuries.
-In fact, nurses are almost twice as likely to suffer from work-related injuries or illnesses as any other private industry.
-Because nurses are exposed to a unique risk of on-the-job injuries, I want to give them knowledge that can help them in their battle with the insurance companies.
+I wrote this book because I have seen too many people victimized by insurance companies.
+I want to give injured workers knowledge that can help them in their battle with the insurance companies.
 Being informed is the most powerful weapon.
 Knowledge is power.
 You may not need an attorney to help you with your case but you need to be armed with this important information now before you make any important decisions about your case.
-I want nurses to have good solid information BEFORE dealing with the insurance company, BEFORE hiring an attorney, and BEFORE settling their case.
+I want injured workers to have good solid information BEFORE dealing with the insurance company, BEFORE hiring an attorney, and BEFORE settling their case.